Jbudnick/Bigfoot_Sightings_Case_Study_Public/README.md

 ## Deliverable
 At every step in this process you will be making decisions.  <b>Think</b>
 about everything you do.
-Around 4 pm, you should stop work and spend some time putting together a presentation of why you chose to do what you did.
+Presentation of why you chose to do what you did is due EOD.